Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: LQ Production at the HL-LHC

 \section{LQ Production at the HL-LHC}

 In this section, we describe the various $\widetilde{R}_2$ production channels at the HL-LHC that yield same sign dimuon and multi-jet signatures.
 To realize this final state, we consider scenarios where at least one sLQ decays into a jet and a RHN.
-Crucially, the Majorana nature of the RHN allows it to decay into either $\mu^+$ plus jets or $\mu^-$ plus jets with equal probability; this inherent lepton number violation provides a natural mechanism for generating same sign dilepton events.
-Furthermore, the Majorana character of the RHN, coupled with the charge-asymmetric initial state of a collider, facilitates additional production modes for that were not present in our previous study~\cite{Saha:2025npi}.
+Crucially, the Majorana nature of the RHN allows it to decay into $\mu^{\pm}+$ jets; this inherent lepton number violation provides a natural mechanism for generating same sign dilepton events.
+Furthermore, the Majorana character of the RHN, coupled with the charge-asymmetric initial state of a proton collider, facilitates additional production modes that were not present in our previous study~\cite{Saha:2025npi}.
 Representative parton-level Feynman diagrams for both single and pair production are illustrated in Fig.~\ref{Fig:LQ_production}.
 Below, we provide an exhaustive list of all relevant pair and single production channels, together with their coupling dependence,

-\begin{enumerate} \item \textbf{Pair Production}: \begin{itemize} \item [--] Similar to our previous work~\cite{Saha:2025npi}, we consider the pair production process $pp \rightarrow \widetilde{R}_2 \widetilde{R}_2$ (where, $\widetilde{R}_2 \in \{\widetilde{R}^{2/3}_2,\widetilde{R}^{-1/3}_2 \} $), mediated by a $s$-channel $\gamma/Z$ boson or gluon.
+\begin{enumerate} \item \textbf{Pair Production}: \begin{itemize} \item [--] Similar to our previous work~\cite{Saha:2025npi}, we consider the pair production process $pp \rightarrow \widetilde{R}_2 \widetilde{R}_2^{*} $ (where, $\widetilde{R}_2 \in \{\widetilde{R}^{2/3}_2,\widetilde{R}^{-1/3}_2 \} $), mediated by a $s$-channel $\gamma/Z$ boson or gluon.
 The representative Feynman diagrams for these channels are shown in Figs.~\ref{fig:R2pairQED} and \ref{fig:R2pairQCD}.
 In a hadron collider, we also have the mixed pair production channel $pp \rightarrow \widetilde{R}^{\pm2/3}_2 \widetilde{R}^{\pm1/3}_2$ mediated by a $s$-channel $W$ boson, as illustrated in Fig.~\ref{fig:R2pairQED2}.

 \item [--] In addition to the SM mediated pair production channels, pair production of $\widetilde{R}_2$ mediated by the new physics couplings ($Y_{12}$ and $Z_{11}$) is also possible.
-The process $pp \rightarrow \widetilde{R}^{2/3}_2 \widetilde{R}^{-2/3}_2~(\widetilde{R}^{1/3}_2 \widetilde{R}^{-1/3}_2)$ can occur via $t$-channel [$\mu$, $N$] ([$\nu, N$]) (See Fig.~\ref{fig:R2pairNP}).
+The process $pp \rightarrow \widetilde{R}^{2/3}_2 \widetilde{R}^{-2/3}_2~(\widetilde{R}^{1/3}_2 \widetilde{R}^{-1/3}_2)$ can occur via $t$-channel [$\mu$, $N$] ([$\nu_{\mu}, N$]) (See Fig.~\ref{fig:R2pairNP}).
 The cross section contribution involving $t$-channel SM fermions scale as $Y^4_{12}$, whereas the contribution involving $t$-channel $N$ scales as $Z^4_{11}$.